Team Building San Francisco is a list of the best corporate team building activities, corporate events and company outing ideas in the Bay Area.

 Is there a more enjoyable way to see the sights of this beautiful city than through a walking tour that also fills you up with the best local tastes San Francisco has to offer?
 Learn more about the history, culture, and architecture of San Francisco’s neighborhoods with a food tour.
 Connect your team through the art of a great stroll, incredible history, and delicious tastes.

-Going sailing with your coworkers as a offsite team building activity is a good option, and one that Captain Kirk’s club in San Francisco is well known for.
+Going sailing with your coworkers for offsite team building activities is a good option, and one that Captain Kirk’s club in San Francisco is well known for.
 Well organized and with stops by all the major marine landmarks and SF viewpoints, this is one of the most unique team building activities to discover the Bay Area.
 If you are lucky then you may see dolphins or seals during the cruise!

-ZogSports is the amateur sports team you have always wanted to join, now available in San Francisco.
+ZogSports is the amateur sports team you have always wanted to join, now available for team building in the Bay Area and San Francisco.
 The activity is basically an amateur volleyball game with a twist, one that keeps all members of your work crew excited and interested.
 Even if you don’t know how to play volleyball, the collaborative team building spirit will help you learn some moves.

 The greatest part, however, comes when you master the ZogSports game, after which you advance on to the Wednesday league.
 You get to play against other companies doing San Francisco team building events and ramp up the team experience to another level.
 All of that company offsite experience will help your team learn to play (and work) better together, all while having fun.